walelo9787/de_pipeline/README.md

         of each task in real time.</li>
         <li>This should be the grid for the run dag :<br>
         <img src="screen_shots/airflow_grid_ss.PNG"></li>
-        <li>Once done, you can check manually from the Google console that a 'parquet' folder have been created and
+        <li>Once done, you can check manually from the Google console that a 'parquet' folder has been created and
         two parquets files have been uploaded to it.
 Also, make sure that two tables have been created under the BigQuery dataset.</li>
         <li>Once verified, you can get back to the terminal running 'run.sh' and pres 'CTRL+C' two times to kill